 - Minimum cumulative total GPA of 3.0 as calculated by CASPA

-- GRE scores (Designated Institution code 5872) - It is recommended that applicants complete the GRE by September 1st. *Scores must be received by the program by Oct.
+- GRE scores (Designated Institution code 5872) - It is recommended that applicants complete the GRE by September 1st. *Official scores must be received by the program by Oct.
 1st.

 It is highly recommended that the pre-requisite coursework is completed within the last 5 years and taken at a 4 year accredited institution.
-Science pre-requisite coursework must be completed with an earned grade of C or better.
-This includes courses in biology, general chemistry, organic chemistry or biochemistry.
-Pending prerequisites must be listed on the application along with the semester you plan to take them.
+Science pre-requisite coursework must be completed at the time of application with an earned grade of C or better.
+This includes courses in biology, general chemistry and biochemistry.
+Pending non-science prerequisites must be listed on the application along with the semester you plan to take them.

 - 1-2 semesters (minimum of 4 credits total) of inorganic (General) chemistry with lab

 - Must be at least 3 credits.
 Marquette University's College of Health Sciences offers BISC 3213 Biochemistry (4 credits).
 Please click here for the Marquette University undergraduate bulletin.
 If not taking the biochemistry course at Marquette, the course should contain similar content as BISC 3213 Biochemistry.

 - **Please note: Course must be completed at a 4-year accredited institution.
 Courses from technical colleges or community colleges will not fulfill this pre-requisite

 - 1 semester of social science (psychology recommended)